 3rd July, 2018

 TCCE is delighted to announce its summer symposium: Refresh, Reboot, Retool: new imaginaries for challenging times.
-Bringing together academics, artists, creatives, policy-makers and people from other sectors, Refresh Reboot, Retool: new imaginaries for challenging times sets out to create a space in which to encourage debate, conversation, play, knowledge exchange and co-creation about some of our most important contemporary challenges including: politics, diversity, identity, place and environment.
+Bringing together academics, artists, creatives, policy-makers and people from other sectors, Refresh Reboot, Retool: new imaginaries for challenging times sets out to create a space in which to encourage, debate, conversation, play, knowledge exchange and co-creation about some of our most important contemporary challenges including: politics, diversity, identity, place and environment.

-At a point where our futures feel arguably increasingly uncertain and volatile, and where atmospheres of anxiety are pervasive, this symposium is a space to take time to talk, take stock and reflect on how we might imagine and indeed create conditions for positive change.
-It sets out to act a space where questions on the civic duties and responsibilities of institutions and organisations can be mooted.
+At a point where our futures feel arguably increasingly uncertain and volatile, and where atmospheres of anxiety are pervasive, Refresh, Reboot, Retool: new imaginaries for challenging times provides a space to take time to talk, take stock and reflect on how we might imagine and indeed create conditions for positive change.
+With plenary sessions, panel discussions, workshops and a walk, this event sets out to act as a space where questions on the creative possibilities as well as the civic duties and responsibilities of institutions and organisations can be mooted.

 Furthermore it invites us to consider how we might sensitise ourselves to the needs of seemingly diffuse and disparate, yet intensely related issues and concerns, such as identity and environment?
 How might we do this better and what is that we need in order to do so?
 Knowledge, imagination, generosity, tenacity, new ways of working/seeing or hearing, abilities to affect or mobilise change, abilities to reset, withdraw and reboot?
 Such are the questions that will be attempted.
 We cordially invite you to join us but we can only guarantee that we will leave with more questions than we start with.